 Draper asserts that California’s size and diversity make it “ungovernable” and a “failed state.”
 But the details of both proposals suggest Draper is actually trying to solve a different problem he apparently considers far more significant and serious: California, the most populous state, is intractably Democratic.
 Democrats control every statewide office, and have a super-majority in both houses of the Legislature.
 Both its Senators and the majority of its large House delegation (which define its presidential electors) are Democrats; and the state consistently votes for Democratic presidential candidates.

 Draper’s proposals solve this problem by exploiting an existing geographical division.
 The majority of the state’s population are Democratic voters concentrated in urban counties along the coast.
 Those counties include Los Angeles (and its suburban sprawl) and San Francisco (with the adjacent “Bay Area”), though the two southernmost coastal counties of Orange and San Diego are Republican exceptions.
 But the largely rural and agricultural inland counties are heavily Republican.
-Or to use Republican terminology, they “share the Heartland Values of the Real America.”
+Or in Republican terminology, they “share the Heartland Values of the Real America.”